Probabilistic Program Verification via Inductive Synthesis of Inductive Invariants: Introduction

 \section{Introduction}

-Reasoning about reachability probabilities is a foundational task in the analysis of probabilistic systems, with various model checking and verification problems being ultimately solved by bounding reachability probabilities (\cf~\cite{Baier2008Principles,McIverM05}).
-Randomized systems are (possibly infinite-state) \emph{Markov chains}, which are typically described as \emph{probabilistic programs}.
-Probabilistic model checkers such as Modest~\cite{DBLP:conf/tacas/HartmannsH14}, Prism~\cite{DBLP:conf/cpe/KwiatkowskaNP02}, or Storm~\cite{DBLP:conf/cav/DehnertJK017} feature a variety of methods to answer quantitative reachability questions (mostly on finite-state models), yet the state-space explosion problem remains a challenge.
-We contribute a novel method for proving \emph{quantitative reachability properties} of probabilistic programs which finds \emph{inductive invariants} on \emph{source code level} by \emph{inductive synthesis}.
-We discuss these ingredients below, present our approach with a running example in \Cref{sec:overview}, and defer a more detailed discussion of related work to \Cref{sec:related}.
+Reasoning about reachability probabilities is a foundational task in the analysis of randomized systems.
+Such systems are (possibly infinite-state) \emph{Markov chains}, which are typically described as \emph{probabilistic programs} -- imperative programs that may sample from probability distributions.
+We contribute a method for proving bounds on \emph{quantitative properties} of probabilistic programs, which finds \emph{inductive invariants} on \emph{source-code level} by \emph{inductive synthesis}.
+We discuss each of these ingredients below, present our approach with a running example in \Cref{sec:overview}, and defer a detailed discussion of related work to \Cref{sec:related}.

-\emph{1) Quantitative Reachability Properties.} We aim to verify properties such as \emph{is the probability to reach an error at most 1 percent?} More generally, our technique proves or refutes upper bounds on the probability (or expected reward) of a probabilistic program terminating in designated target states; see \Cref{sec:overview:reach}.
+1) \emph{Quantitative Reachability Properties.} We aim to verify properties such as \emph{\enquote{is the probability of reaching an error at most 1\%?}} More generally, our technique proves bounds on the expected value of a probabilistic program terminating in designated states (see \Cref{sec:overview:reach}).
+Various verification problems are ultimately solved by bounding quantitative reachability properties (\cf~\cite{Baier2008Principles,McIverM05}).
+Further examples of such problems include \emph{\enquote{does a program terminate with finite expected runtime?}} and \emph{\enquote{is the expected sum of program variables x and y at least one?}}

-\emph{2) Inductive Invariants.} An inductive invariant is a \emph{certificate} that witnesses a certain quantitative reachability property.
-Quantitative (and qualitative) reachability can be captured as a least fixed point (\cf \cite{Puterman1994Markov,McIverM05,Baier2008Principles}) of the system's one-step transition function.
-This characterization makes it natural to search for a prefixed point -- the inductive invariant -- of that function, which bounds its least fixed point.
+2) \emph{Inductive Invariants.} An inductive invariant is a \emph{certificate} that witnesses a certain quantitative reachability property.
+Quantitative (and qualitative) reachability are typically captured as least fixed points (\cf \cite{Puterman1994Markov,McIverM05,Baier2008Principles}).
+For upper bounds, this characterization makes it natural to search for a prefixed point -- the inductive invariant -- that, by standard fixed point theory~\cite{tarski1955lattice}, is greater than or equal to the least fixed point.
 Our invariants assign every state a quantity.
 If the initial state is assigned a quantity below the desired threshold, then the invariant certifies that the property in question holds.
-We detail quantitative inductive invariants in \Cref{sec:overview:indinvariants}.
+We detail quantitative inductive invariants in \Cref{sec:overview:indinvariants}; we adapt our method to lower bound reasoning in \Cref{sec:past_lower}.